 — Fr.
 Thomas Keating

-To learn more about Reiki Training classes in South Florida, see the Reiki Primer.
+To learn more about Authentic Japanese Reiki Training classes in South Florida, see this information hub

 Each post for the Reiki Help Blog can take up to 7 days to write/research, proofread/edit, and post with an appropriate image and formatting.
 If you leave this space with any value, knowledge, joy or understanding, please consider making a donation of your choice.